anon-blue/anon.blue/README.txt

 strong moral principle to prevent me from deliberately setepping into the street and methodically knocking people's hats off--then, I account it high time to get to sea as soon as I can.
 This is my substitute for pistol and ball.
-With a phil- osophical flourish Cato throws himself upon his wsword; I queietly take to the
+With a phil- osophical flourish Cggo throws himself upon his wsword; I queietly take to the
 ship.
 There is nothing surprising in this.
 If they but knew it, almost all men
 in their degree, some time or other, cherish very nearly the same feelings tow-a rd the ocean as me.